A complete selection of dry to sweet sherries including historical releases, plus vermouth and Brandies de Jerez.

 Private tours take you through the vineyards, winery, bottling rooms and nineteenth century aging cellars, culminating in wine and tapas tastings to show you exactly how the locals do it.

-For a total immersion, Tío Pepe last year opened what may be the world’s first sherry hotel, in the heart of Old Town Jerez.
+For a total immersion, Tío Pepe opened what may be the world’s first sherry hotel in 2020, in the heart of Old Town Jerez.
 Light, bright and airy, the 150-year-old buildings were formerly cottages for the winery workers.
 Now, they comprise 27 bedrooms and suites decorated in clean, white lines with accented colours to contrast the old wooden beams on the ceilings.
 A stunning rooftop terrace with bar, restaurant and pool places guests amid the spires of Jerez’s cathedral and alcázar, with three dining areas, a gym, solarium and massage area down below (the latter offering oenotherapy).The wines

 Tío Pepe produces sherries spanning the entire spectrum, from dry to lusciously sweet (the Pedro Ximénez is called ‘Nectar’ and those mice would seem to agree), plus historical ranges including the ‘Vors’ line (matured for upwards of 30 years) and ‘Finito’ (made from barrels long-forgotten in the cellars).
 The brandies, vermouths and aged vinegars all exhibit the same, inimitable character.